-The Critical Life Studies Research Group (CLSRG) endeavors to foster cutting-edge and creative, independent and collaborative projects at the intersection of gender and queer theory, posthuman studies, animal and viral/bacterial studies, contemporary philosophy, technoscience studies, anthropocene and extinction studies, environmental humanities, ontology, and ethical and socio-political theory.
+The Critical Life Studies Research Group (CLSRG) endeavors to foster cutting-edge and creative, independent and collaborative projects at the intersection of gender and queer theory; posthuman studies; plant, animal and viral/bacterial studies; contemporary continental philosophy; technoscience studies; anthropocene and extinction studies; environmental humanities; ontology; and ethical and socio-political theory.
 As such, CLSRG is comprised of a diverse group of individual scholars and linked to a number of networks, Swedish and International—some already existing, some still in the process of formation.
 Members of the team and some members of these networks will be divided into a variety of substrands.
 These substrands have multiple working groups, some of which are very specific and targeted toward narrower goals while others will attempt to broaden the scope and combine themes in innovative and interdisciplinary ways.
 Some members of the team participate in more than one substrand.

 CURRENT SUBSTRANDS OF THE ZOONTOLOGY RESEARCH TEAM

 1. Posthumous Life and Inhuman Ethics

 There are several projects located in this strand.
 Foremost, the Critical Life Studies book series (General editors: Jami Weinstein, Claire Colebrook, and Myra Hird; Columbia University Press) and, already underway - situated to be the first publication in the series - is a co-edited volume with Claire Colebrook (Penn State University) entitled Inhuman Rites and Posthumous Life.